jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

 In `Exception Handling <./EXCEPTION_HANDLING.rst>`_ I learn how to use ``self.assertRaises`` to confirm that an error is raised by some code without having it crash the tests.
-I will do the same here to confirm that creating a dictionary with a ``list`` as the key raises a :doc:`TypeError`
+I will do the same here to confirm that creating a dictionary with a ``list`` as the key raisesa :doc:`TypeError`

 .. code-block:: python